1810 - 1874 ABRAHAM GEIGER (Germany)

 1812 March 11, PRUSSIAN JEWS WERE GRANTED CIVIL RIGHTS (Germany)

-Chancellor Hardenburg announced that full rights were extended to Jews of the Prussian Monarchy.
+Chancellor Karl August von Hardenburg with the approval of king Frederick William III (1770-1840) announced the full rights being extended to Jews of the Prussian Monarchy.
 Jews were still not allowed to be appointed to judicial and administrative offices.
-One of the other directives was that from then on Jews had to adopt family names.
+One of the other directives was that Jews now had to adopt family names.
+This directly led to the publishing of David Friedlander’s call for a radical change in synagogue service, including substituting German for Hebrew, and deleting most references of the destruction of out “ancient homeland”.
+“Prussia is out fatherland and German is out mother-tongue (Muttersprache)”

 1812 June 18, WAR OF 1812